QuantestPy/quantestpy/doc/test_circuit_add_gate.md

 "control_value" | control value(s) | list({0, 1})
 "parameter" | parameter(s) | list(float)

-Users can always put multi-indices in "target_qubit", "control_qubit" and "control_value" for any gate as long as they are not out of range for circuit size.
+Users can always put multi-indices in "target_qubit", "control_qubit" and "control_value" for any gate as long as they are not out of range for the circuit size.
 Controlled gates can be defined by specifying a gate name being performed on a single target qubit (such as "x") and giving a non-empty list to "control_qubit".
 By providing a non-empty list of 0 and 1 to "control_value", users can define the condition on the control qubit(s) for the gate to be applied on the target qubit(s).
 By definition, the length of "control_value" must be equal to that of "control_qubit".
 A non-empty list for "parameter" is allowed only for gates which have parameters such as rotation gates.
 For better understanding, see examples below.

 The following table lists the currently available gates: